Updated November 15, 2023

 Income tax is a crucial part of human civilization.
-Paying taxes on time to the Government makes a good citizen and paying taxes by taking benefits makes a smart citizen.
-Tax evasion has been seen in every part of the world and in every era of human civilization.
-To avoid being criminalized one should be smart enough to understand taxes paid to Government.
-Tax credit vs tax deduction is an important topic in order to learn tax planning.
+Paying taxes on time to the Government makes a good citizen, and paying taxes by taking benefits makes a smart citizen.
+Tax evasion has been seen everywhere in the world and in every era of human civilization.
+To avoid being criminalized, one should be smart enough to understand taxes paid to the Government.
+Tax credit vs tax deduction is an important topic for learning tax planning.

-Every year millions of taxpayers’ search for tax deduction vs tax credits which can help them to save taxes.
-One should use Tax Credit vs Tax Deduction facilities provided by Government to save money.
-Don’t ignore the fact that Tax Credit vs Tax Deduction are separate things.
+Every year, millions of taxpayers search for tax deductions vs tax credits, which can help them save on taxes.
+Pay attention to the fact that Tax Credit vs Tax Deduction is separate.
+One should use Tax Credit vs Tax Deduction facilities the Government provides to save money.

 What is Tax Deduction?

-- Donations to institutes permitted by Government etc.
+- Donations to institutes permitted by the Government etc.

 - Medical and dental expenses

-Each country has a pre-defined basket of deductions.
-These deductions are decided by Government for benefits of its citizens.
+Each country has a predefined basket of deductions.
+The government decides these deductions for the benefit of its citizens.
 For example, In India, section 80C permits the deduction for tax savings.

 A tax credit is subtracted from tax liabilities.
 A common tax credit example is a child tax credit.
-If you have a qualifying child, you can avail tax credit up to $ 1,000.
+If you have a qualifying child, you can avail of a tax credit of up to $ 1,000.

-- If income has been earned outside India and a tax paid on it in that country then a tax credit can be claimed in India for the tax that has been paid outside.
+- If income has been earned outside India and a tax paid on it in that country, then a tax credit can be claimed in India for the tax paid outside.

-- Anyone who has an income less than Rs.
-5 lakhs per annum but is liable to pay taxes can claim a tax credit of Rs.
+- Anyone with an income of less than Rs.
+5 lakhs per annum but liable to pay taxes can claim a tax credit of Rs.
 2,000.

 - Child and Dependent Care Credit (to reduce the cost of childcare or taking care of an old parent)

-Each country has pre-defined guidelines for tax credit and basket of a predefined basket of tax credit items.
+Each country has predefined guidelines for tax credits and a basket of predefined tax credit items.

-Below are the top 5 difference between Tax Credit vs Tax Deduction.
+Below are the top 5 differences between Tax Credit vs. Tax Deduction.

-Even though you can save tax by using Tax Credit vs Tax Deduction facilities provided by the government, there can be a break in tax savings as almost every item has a maximum limit on tax saving.
-However, by studying exceptions, you can claim tax credits & tax deduction.
+Even though you can save tax by using Tax Credit vs Tax Deduction facilities provided by the government, there can be a break in tax savings as almost every item has a maximum limit on tax savings.
+However, by studying exceptions, you can claim tax credits & tax deductions.
 This is the point where tax planning becomes somewhat complicated.

 As an example, imagine this scenario:

-- Your filing status is married filing jointly, with two dependent children under age 18
+- Your filing status is jointly married, with two dependent children under 18.

-- Normally, you’d have to forfeit the remaining $500 and would not receive a $500 refund
+- Normally, you’d have to forfeit the remaining $500 and not receive a $500 refund.

-Let us examine some of the difference between Tax Credit and Tax Deduction:
+Let us examine some of the differences between Tax Credit vs Tax Deduction:

 |Point of adjustments||Adjusted before application of the tax rate.||Adjusted after-tax due is ascertained|

-Both the tax credits vs tax deductions help in reducing the overall tax burden on taxpayers and also help them save the tax.
-However, a tax credit is more favorable than tax deductions, as the former lowers the tax liabilities directly so saves more tax whereas the latter only reduces the tax liabilities by nominal rate.
+Both the tax credits vs. tax deductions help reduce the overall tax burden on taxpayers and help them save the tax.
+However, the tax credit is more favorable than tax deductions, as the former directly lowers tax liabilities.
+Hence, it saves more tax, whereas the latter only reduces the tax liabilities by a nominal rate.